 • Harry Eyres, author and journalist

-• Marisa Leon Gomez Sonet, Partnerships and Stakeholders Advisor at R-SEAT
+• Marisa Leon Gomez Sonet, Partnerships and Stakeholders Advisor at Refugees Seeking Equal Access at the Table (R-SEAT)

 10:00 – 10:10Welcome